metral/pulumihome/Weekly-release-process.md

 The resulting merge commit should have an **empty diff**.

+#### Submitting

-Get the PR reviewed by your oncall partner, triage and address any CI failure, then submit using the GitHub interface.
+Get the PR reviewed by your oncall partner, triage and address any CI failures, then submit using the GitHub interface.
 Watch [`#ops-notifications`](https://pulumi.slack.com/messages/C8FNQFZQQ/), [`#builds`](https://pulumi.slack.com/messages/C5J0XFWRJ/), and [Travis](https://travis-ci.com/pulumi/pulumi-service) for updates on the build and deployment.

-Once the CI jobs have successfully completed, go ahead and merge the PR. (**Important** select the option to create a merge commit, do **not** rebase or squash the commits.)
+As a courtesy, give a heads-up in [`#releases`](https://pulumi.slack.com/messages/C79MDKGMV/) with a link to the Travis job running the deployment.

 The mechanics of the service deployment are described [here](https://github.com/pulumi/home/wiki/Updating-the-Service).